-- (i) a fixed salary;
+- i. a fixed salary;

-- (ii) TSUs that vest after three (3) years;
+- ii.
+TSUs that vest after three (3) years;

-- (iii) PSUs that will vest after three (3) years, subject to the satisfaction of certain performance conditions;
+- iii.
+PSUs that will vest over three (3) years (with one-third (1/3) eligible to vest each year, subject to the satisfaction of certain performance conditions;

-- (iv) deferred dividend entitlements on all TSUs and PSUs that will accrue and only be paid out upon the vesting of the underlying TSUs and PSUs; and
+- iv. deferred dividend entitlements on all TSUs and PSUs that will accrue and only be paid out upon the vesting of the underlying TSUs and PSUs; and

-- (v) a revised annual cash bonus plan.
+- v. an annual cash bonus plan.

 For a detailed description of each component of the executive compensation program please see "Executive Compensation Discussion & Analysis - 3.
-Program Components" beginning on page 32.
-As part of the compensation review, the Board has further determined to terminate the Option Plan.
+Program Components" beginning on page 28.
+As part of the compensation review, the Board determined to terminate the Option Plan.
 The Option Plan will continue to govern the terms of all previously issued and outstanding Options, but no further Options may be granted under the plan and upon the exercise, forfeiture, surrender or expiry of the last outstanding Option, the Option Plan will become null and void.

 In the chart below (with numbers supporting on the following page) we display total NEO compensation broken down by the variable and fixed portions and display the percentage of variable compensation per year.
-As illustrated, variable compensation made up 55% (\$1.61 million) of total NEO compensation of \$2.93 million in 2018, down from variable compensation of 58% (\$1.72 million) in 2017 on a total compensation of \$2.97 million.
-While the fixed portion of total compensation has been relatively flat historically and versus the prior year, the variable portion was down as a percentage of total compensation due to the fact that no long-tem incentive compensation (granting of Options and RSUs) was paid in 2018 due to restrictions under the Corporation's Policies and the RSU Plan; the lack of an RSU grant and vesting of RSUS in 2018 was not performance based, and it is expected that the RSUs which were intended to be issued (and vested) in 2018 will be issued (and vested) in 2019.
-Bonuses were larger in 2018 vs 2017 due to a larger bonus pool available as a result of the increase in Total Cash Available for Distribution year over year as well as having the Compensation Period for 2018 cover 18 months.
-Due to the fact that no RSUs were granted in 2018, salaries made up a larger percentage of total compensation in 2018 than in prior years.
+As illustrated, variable compensation made up 63% (\$2.23 million) of total NEO compensation of \$3.58 million in 2019, down from variable compensation of 76% (\$4.14 million) in 2018 on a total compensation of \$5.46 million.
+While the fixed portion of total compensation has been relatively flat historically and versus the prior year, the variable portion was down as a percentage of total compensation due to the fact that less RSUs were granted for the 2019 period vs the 2018 period and a lower bonus was paid in 2019 due to the fact that Total Cash Available for Distribution grew by a smaller percentage in 2019 vs 2018, resulting in a smaller bonus pool for 2019.
+The 2018 Compensation Period for 2018 also covered 18 months.

-The variable compensation Alaris NEO's receive consists of stock based compensation and a cash bonus, which is determined based on hitting the Total Cash Available for Distribution performance targets as mentioned on page 37 of this circular.
+The variable compensation Alaris NEO's receive consists of stock-based compensation and a cash bonus, which is determined based on hitting the Total Cash Available for Distribution performance targets as mentioned on page 35 of this circular.

-The stock based compensation is derived by the value of the Options and RSUs on issuance and isn't a true indicator of what the NEO will actually receive from the stock based compensation upon vesting or exercise, as applicable, as the Option and RSU value fluctuates with Share price.
+The stock-based compensation is derived by the value of the Options and RSUs on issuance and isn't a true indicator of what the NEO will actually receive from the stock-based compensation upon vesting or exercise, as applicable, as the Option and RSU value fluctuates with Share price.
 Also, the RSUs have performance targets that need to be met in order to vest.